cschladetsch/Cpp20RayTracer/Readme.md

-# C++ Raytracer with Progress Spinner
+# C++20 Raytracer with Progress Spinner

-This project is a simple raytracer implemented in C++ that generates a 3D scene with spheres, reflections, and lighting.
+This project is a modern C++20 raytracer that generates a 3D scene with spheres, reflections, and lighting.
 It includes a progress spinner to show rendering progress and estimated time remaining.

 ## Features

+- Implemented in C++20
 - Ray tracing with reflections and specular highlights
 - Soft shadows for more realistic lighting
 - Checkerboard ground plane